 Tricia and I have been noticing a trend with trim colours lately in our e-Design consultations.

-And that is if you have an earthier palette in your house either because you prefer cream over white or you have a Tuscan palette from that trend, AND you are craving a fresher look and feel, it’s hard to do without painting all your trim out white.
+And that is, if you have an earthier colour palette in your house – either because you prefer cream over white OR you have a Tuscan brown colour palette from that trend – AND you are craving a fresher look and feel, it’s hard to do without painting all your trim white.

 Because the traditional way of creating contrast between the trim and walls means if you keep your creamy trim, your walls still need to be darker so that your trim doesn’t end up looking dirty.

-But it can be a lot easier and definitely less expensive to just paint the walls the same colour as the trim.
+But it can be a lot easier and definitely less expensive to just paint the walls the same white or cream colour as the trim.

 Painting the trim white has become so conventional that if you ask your painter to do anything else, he might look at you funny and launch into a diatribe about why it is a bad idea.

-He wants to slap gloss white outta-the-can on all that wood work like he always does because that is his process.
+He wants to slap gloss white right outta-the-can on all that woodwork like he always does, because that is his process.

 And painting is his area of expertise, so he feels like he should advise you on the right way of doing things.
 Bless his steady hand and heart.

 And there is ample reason for this norm.
 It works.
 It makes rooms look crisp and finished and shows off the depth and tone of the pretty wall colour.
-It’s a no brainer, and probably, if you want to keep life simple, you might not even want to read on 😉
+Painting your trim white is a no brainer to paint.
+And probably, if you want to keep life simple, you might not even want to keep reading this post 😉

-Oh good, you’re still with me… With paint colour trends getting ever paler and with the white range pretty much reigning supreme these days, we do tend to run into some extremities of the rule.
+Oh good, you’re still with me… With paint colour trends getting ever paler and with the range of white paint colours pretty much reigning supreme these days, we tend to run into some exceptions to the rule.

-One situation that comes up quite often is when putting together the perfect all white kitchen.
-If you have a crisp off white on your cabinets like BM Simply White, is it necessary to get contrast from your walls?
+One situation that comes up quite often is how to put together the perfect all-white kitchen.
+If you have a crisp off-white on your cabinets like Benjamin Moore Simply White, is it necessary to get contrast from your walls?
 Do you need to paint them Creamier?
-Grayer?
+Greyer?
 Whiter?

-Much depends on the layout and details of the kitchen, but in many cases, a simple shift in sheen between the cabinets and walls is all that is needed.
+Much also depends on the layout and details of the kitchen.
+But in many cases, a simple shift in paint sheen between the cabinets and walls is all that is needed.
 Very pale colours and whites excel at showing off sculptural and architectural detail, so it is often enough to create the all-white kitchen look.

-This kitchen above has enough (possibly a bit much?) going on with the black windows and hardware.
+This kitchen below has enough (and possibly a bit much?) going on with the black windows and hardware.
 With all those competing details, a contrasting paint colour on the walls would just be more, but not better.

-And it’s not merely a contemporary or minimalist thing, many decorating styles benefit from reducing distracting and unnecessary detail.
+And it’s not merely a contemporary or minimalist design thing.
+Many decorating styles benefit from reducing distracting and unnecessary details.